Class of '99

-These five musicians collaborated to cover Pink Floyd's "Another Brick in the Wall (Part 2)" (as well as "Another Brick in the Wall (Part 1)") for the soundtrack to Robert Rodriguez's 1998 science-fiction horror film, The Faculty.
-Contrary to rumors and popular belief, the five musicians collaborated solely to cover the songs for the film and did not create a band or intend on releasing other new material.
+These five musicians collaborated to cover Pink Floyd's "Another Brick in the Wall (Part 2)" (and later, "Another Brick in the Wall (Part 1)") for the soundtrack to Robert Rodriguez's 1998 science-fiction horror film, The Faculty.
+Contrary to rumors and popular belief, the five musicians collaborated solely to cover the songs for the film and did not create a band or supergroup or intend on releasing other new material.

 In 1999, a single of both versions was released on the Sony International record label.
 It also contained Stabbing Westward's "Haunting Me".
 The "Another Brick in the Wall (Part 2)" video was directed by Jim Shea, and aired for the first time in January 1999.

 As the recordings took place in November 1998, Class of '99 is now notable for being Staley's final studio appearance prior to his death by drug overdose in April 2002.